We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 The round spot you might notice in the center of the cooking surface is normal.
 It’s a result of the plasma fusion process, which adheres the titanium in a circular motion.

 At 3.2 pounds, the pan feels solid without being heavy.
-The walls are 2 inches tall and the cooking surface is 2.8mm thick, which is right in line with most quality stainless steel pans (most range from 2.4mm to 3.1mm in my testing).
+The walls are 2 inches tall with a slope that makes it easy to toss and flip food.
+And the cooking surface is 2.8mm thick, which is right in line with most quality stainless steel pans (most range from 2.4mm to 3.1mm in my testing).
 After months of regular use, the pan has shown no signs of warping.

 Thickness of Viking PureGlide Pro